 Micro tunnelling is an innovative method of construction used to create a tunnel under the ground.
 The machine is remotely operated and similar to a tunnel-boring machine but smaller in diameter (approx. 1.5 metres).

-One micro-tunnelling machine will dig six metres underneath Church Street, from Centenary Square to Lennox Bridge.
-Launched from a pit in Centenary Square, pipes of concrete will be pushed behind the machine to cut the tunnel.
-The machine will continue to a retrieval pit at Lennox Bridge.
+A micro-tunnelling machine dug six metres underneath Church Street, from Centenary Square to Lennox Bridge.
+Launched from a pit in Centenary Square, pipes of concrete were pushed behind the machine to cut the tunnel, and continued to a retrieval pit at Lennox Bridge.

-A second, smaller micro-tunnel machine will drill across Centenary Square to a second pit outside Parramatta Town Hall, connecting to an existing pipe to extend stormwater capacity.
+A second, smaller micro-tunnel machine drilled across Centenary Square to a second pit outside Parramatta Town Hall, connecting to an existing pipe to extend stormwater capacity.

-In total, nearly 600 metres of micro tunnelling will be undertaken on the Parramatta Light Rail project.
+In total, nearly 600 metres of micro tunnelling was undertaken on the Parramatta Light Rail project.

-- Minimises the impact of construction through built-up environments like Parramatta’s Church Street.
+- Minimised the impact of construction through built-up environments like Parramatta’s Church Street.

-- Reduces road and footpath excavations, as it is limited to a launch and retrieval pit.
+- Reduced road and footpath excavations, as it is limited to a launch and retrieval pit.